kestra-io/docs/content/blogs/2023-11-21-custom-plugin.md

 Creating such a meta-plugin proves to be highly advantageous, especially when dealing with specific try-catch patterns, establishing communication with APIs, and constructing a comprehensive abstraction layer on top of it.
-With all the necessary components in place, the team was well-prepared to craft a fully-integrated solution.

 ## From YAML to Java